-MiniFamous® Purple Calibrachoa will grow to be about 14 inches tall at maturity, with a spread of 14 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
-Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
+Superbells® Double Rose Calibrachoa will grow to be about 10 inches tall at maturity, with a spread of 24 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 12 inches apart.
+Its foliage tends to remain low and dense right to the ground.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.